This is where nurture meets nature.

 — Zen Proverb

-**You will now be directed to an external booking platform.
-Please note, if you do not receive a confirmation by email from booksteam after booking then your booking may not have gone through.
+**You will now be directed to an acuity booking platform.
+Please note: if you do not receive a confirmation by email after booking then your booking may not have gone through.
 Please ensure you receive a confirmation.
+By confirming your booking you AGREE TO OUR LIABILITY WAIVER AND TERMS & CONDITION.

 We love this little video created by: